Tel: 707.761.5214 Hours: Monday-Thursday 6-10pm and by appointment

 If you have picked out a song, know the title and artist.
 Some songs are done by several different artists and we want to use the same version you are dancing to.

 Consider the length of your song.
-2 mins.
+Somewhere between 2 mins.
+30 secs. to 3 mins.
 30 secs. is a good amount of time to show off and entertain without dragging on or having to memorize a lot of choreography.
 Keep in mind, the longer the song is, the more choreography there is to remember.

 You most likely will NOT be dancing a waltz.
 Waltz has a very specific time signature of ¾ and most 1st wedding dance songs have something like a 4/4 time.
 If you choose a soft rock/pop love song for example, there’s a great chance you will end up doing a Night Club 2-Step, which is a graceful and beautiful dance, but it definitely isn’t a Waltz.